kaushalmarandi/Seatify/README.md

 # 🎟️ Seatify, APIs Spring Boot Project

-A fully functional server side application for the private movie theatres to manage shows, tickets and users.
-This project replicates the core features of BookMyShow, allowing to add movie shows in theatre, user sign-up, check showtimes, book tickets, and the tickets are automatically sent to the user's email address.
+A fully functional server side application for the private movie theatres to manage movies, shows, tickets and users.
+This project provides the core features of a movie booking service, allowing to add movie shows in theatre, user sign-up, check showtimes, book tickets, and the tickets are automatically sent to the user's email address.
+The password is stored in encrypted format in the database using Bcryptencoder.
 To test the Application, we need to make API calls using Postman.

 ## 🚀 Features